thelinmichael/thelinmichael.github.io/_posts/2017-02-13-winetasting.md

 | Syrah/Shiraz | Opaque purple-black. | Spicy, nuanced scent with hints of barrel, raspberries, strawberries, bay leaf, pepper and meat. | Full
 | Cabernet Sauvignon | Near opaque, but less than Syrah.
 Dark ruby colour.| Subtle, fruity aroma with clear  oak character, hints of black currants, coconut, plum, cedar, coffee and mint. | Full

-To assist her in identifying the correct smells, I had bought one **Reference Ingredient** for each wine.
+To assist her in identifying the correct smells, I had bought one **Reference ingredient** for each wine.

 | Wine | Grape | Reference Ingredient
 | -------- | ---- | ----